Five takeaways from Sunday’s Swiss energy vote

 2. The Swiss don’t like exaggeration

 Opponents of the new law had strong arguments.
 They warned of high additional energy costs for consumers (up to CHF3,200 or $3,286 a year), possibly needed to finance the new strategy.
 But critics were too exaggerated in their approach and lost support when their campaign used images of people having to take cold showers.
-Criticizing a “planned economy” in the future electricity market would have been much more effective, perhaps via an organisation like economic think-tank economiesuisse.
+Criticising a “planned economy” in the future electricity market would have been much more effective, perhaps via an organisation like economic think-tank economiesuisse.
 But the Swiss business lobby is still shell-shocked after its recent defeat over the revamp of Switzerland’s corporate tax system.
 The loss left economiesuisse unable to find the resolve to deliver a strong voting position on the new energy law.
 That left Leuthard free to impose her ideas.

 3. Solidarity between generations still exists